V6 (band): 1995–2021

-From 1997 to 2008, V6 hosted their own variety show Gakkō e Ikō (学校へ行こう, Let's Go to School) and is hosting Viva Viva V6 since 2001 on Fuji TV.
-Along with their group shows, the members also have individual TV shows, dramas or radio programs.
+In 1996 they made the opening for the 12th entry in the Ultraman Series, Ultraman Tiga named Take Me Higher .From 1997 to 2008, V6 hosted their own variety show Gakkō e Ikō (学校へ行こう, Let's Go to School) and is hosting Viva Viva V6 since 2001 on Fuji TV.
+Along with their group shows, the members also have individual TV shows, dramas, or radio programs.

+The Japanese version of Thunderbirds uses "Thunderbird - your voice -" by the group for the theme song of the movie.

-V6 celebrated their tenth anniversary in 2005, commemorating the event by holding about thirty concerts in sold-out arenas all over Japan, holding 3 major "Thank You Events", releasing the movie Hold Up Down and releasing Musicmind as their new album.
+V6 celebrated their tenth anniversary in 2005, commemorating the event by holding about thirty concerts in sold-out arenas all over Japan, holding three major "Thank You Events", releasing the movie Hold Up Down and releasing Musicmind as their new album.
 They also had a rare "Handshake Session" with hundreds of thousands of fans in Tokyo, Nagoya, Osaka and Fukuoka.

 As separate bands, both of them performed the opening song for the anime, Eyeshield 21.
-Coming Century performed "Breakthrough", the first opening theme song and 20th Century performed "Innocence", the second opening theme song.
+Coming Century performed "Breakthrough", the first opening theme song, and 20th Century performed "Innocence", the second opening theme song.
 As V6, they performed "Chain of Power" as an insert song.
-They also sang "Change the World" and "Brand New World", the first opening and eighth ending themes, respectively of the popular anime InuYasha, as well as "Break Out", the 18th opening song of popular anime Fairy Tail.
+They also sang "Change the World" and "Brand New World", respectively the first opening and eighth ending themes of the popular anime InuYasha, as well as "Break Out", the 18th opening song of the popular anime Fairy Tail.
 They later performed the 21st opening song of One Piece, "Super Powers".

 On May 3, 2017, they released the double A-side single titled "COLORS/Taiyou to Tsuki no Kodomotachi".
-The title track "COLORS" will be used as the theme song for member Yoshihiko Inohara's starring drama "Keishicho Sousa Ikka 9 Gakari season12" on TV Asahi.
-Meanwhile, "Taiyou to Tsuki no Kodomotachi" has been picked up for NHK's "Minna no Uta" for April and May.
+The title track "COLORS" was used as the theme song for member Yoshihiko Inohara's starring drama "Keishicho Sousa Ikka 9 Gakari season12" on TV Asahi.
+Meanwhile, "Taiyou to Tsuki no Kodomotachi" was picked up for NHK's "Minna no Uta" for April and May.

-On March 12, 2021, Johnny & Associates announced V6 will disband on November 1, which is V6's 26th anniversary since debuting.
-In July, they announced that they will host their last concert tour LIVE TOUR V6 groove from September 4 to November 1, the first day and the last day of the live tour, which is the date of V6 formation and their debut date.
+On March 12, 2021, Johnny & Associates announced V6 would disband on November 1, V6's 26th debut anniversary.
+In July, they announced that they would host their last concert tour, LIVE TOUR V6 groove from September 4 to November 1, the first day and the last day of the live tour, which is the date of V6 formation and their debut date.
 Also, they will release their new album STEP on September 4.

 On October 26, 2021, V6 hosted their last TV variety show Gakkō e Ikō (学校へ行こう 2021, Let's Go to School 2021) as a group.
 They also released their last best album Very6 BEST.

+On November 1, 2021, member Go Morita also left the agency, effectively dissolving also the sub-group "Coming Century", though Okada and Miyake continued with their individual activities.
+Miyake left the agency in 2 May 2023.
+Okada left 30 November 2023.
+Sub group "20th Century" would continue activities past that date.